 - Plan other activities that do not involve drinking for days when you have the urge to drink.

-- Keep alcohol out of your home, if needed.
+- Keep alcohol out of your home.

 - Make a plan to handle your urges to drink.
 Remind yourself of why you do not want to drink, or talk to someone you trust.